benjamin-dcs/File-plusplus/README.md

 # File++
 Based on the Home Assistant Core Integrations [`File`](https://www.home-assistant.io/integrations/file/), I created a custom version that reads and writes **multi-line** content.

+**Use case examples:**
-I personally use this to load email-templates and store data larger than 255 characters (which is the max of a Text Helper (any entity for that matter)).
+- Store and read data larger than 255 characters
+- Load email HTML templates
+- Store large AI/ChatGPT responses
+- ... and much more!

 **Features:**
-- Use the `notify` service to write multi-line content to a local file
+- Use the `notify` service to write multi-line content to a local file.
+If a file already exists, its content will be erased and the new content will be stored
 - Use the `sensor` service to read multi-line content from a local file.
 The content is available in the `content` attribute of the sensor.

 **Removed:**